subhamoy-burman/intelligent-troubleshooting-assistant/project_plan.md

 ## Project Overview

-This document outlines the end-to-end project plan for implementing the iTero Intelligent Troubleshooting Assistant as specified in the requirements.
+This document outlines the end-to-end project plan for implementing 3. **Prompt Engineering & Learning Approaches**
+   - Develop prompt engineering for state management with explicit MSDR stages
+   - Implement conversation history tracking
+   - Create decision logic for next actions
+   - Design zero-shot prompts for initial diagnostic categorization
+   - Create few-shot examples for each diagnostic stage
+   - Implement hybrid approach with zero-shot for simple cases, few-shot for complex ones
+   - Build evaluation metrics for decision quality
+   - Design prompts that encourage explicit step-by-step reasoningero Intelligent Troubleshooting Assistant as specified in the requirements.
 The project will deliver a conversational AI agent integrated with the iTero scanner's "Troubleshoot & Report" software module that can analyze scanner logs, provide contextual remediation steps, execute automated fixes with user consent, and escalate to support tickets when necessary.

 **Project Name:** iTero Intelligent Troubleshooting Assistant
 **Project Duration:** 16 weeks